Foreign Financial Account & Asset Reporting...

 For the IRS Comprehensive FBAR Reference Guide, click here.

 *Other Exchange Rates: the FBAR instructions require FBAR filers to use the Treasury Reporting Rates of Exchange on the last day of the calendar year.

 Certain Clients need to file Form 8938 (the FATCA form) with their Federal tax return.
 Form 8938 may look similar to the FBAR, however it does not replace the FBAR and it has a different purpose to the FBAR.
-It carries harsh non-compliance penalties like the FBAR.
-To prepare the form, we will use your FBAR data as starting point so if you prepared your FBAR yourself, please provide us with a copy of your filed FBAR for the preparation of your Form 8938.
+It carries severe non-compliance penalties similar to the FBAR for noncompliance and when incomplete.